nerdmaennchen/SiLi/README.md

 # SiLi
-A simple and very basic linear algebra library for c++ using _really_ little code
+A simple and basic linear algebra library for c++ using little code.
+The best part ist:
+It's all contained within a single header file and does not depend ony any 3rd party library.

 # Features
 * Compile time matrix size checking